oracle-samples/oci-streaming-datasync-sample/README.md

 Step 1.
 Source application/s posts data to the REST API exposed by the API Gateway.

 The REST API call to API Gateway and sample json payload is given below.
 REST API will have a query param, streamOCID.
-This is the OCID of the DataSyncStream. https://pf...../stream/sync?streamOCID=ocid1.Stream.oc1.iad.a....
+This is the OCID of the _DataSyncStream_. https://pf...../stream/sync?streamOCID=ocid1.Stream.oc1.iad.a....

 ```